The Little Drummer Girl (novel): Plot summary

-Charlie is taken to Palestinian refugee camps to be trained as a bomber.
+Khalil discovers Salim is dead and believes that Charlie was having an affair with Salim before his death.
+He contacts Charlie and arranges for her to be taken to a Palestinian refugee camp.
 She becomes more sympathetic to the Palestinian cause, and her divided loyalties bring her close to collapse.

-Charlie is sent on a mission to place a bomb at a lecture given by an Israeli moderate whose peace proposals are not to Khalil's liking.
-She carries out the mission under the Israelis' supervision.
-As a result, Joseph kills Khalil.
-Charlie subsequently has a mental breakdown caused by the strain of her mission and her own internal contradictions.
+Charlie trains as a bomber for Khalil's group, and is then sent on a mission to place a bomb at a lecture given by an Israeli moderate whose peace proposals are not to Khalil's liking.
+She carries out the mission under the Israelis' supervision, and as a result the Israelis are able to track Khalil down, enabling Joseph to kill him.

+Charlie subsequently has a mental breakdown caused by the strain of her mission and her own internal contradictions, and the novel ends with Joseph, who has fallen in love with Charlie, contacting her once more.

 Adaptations

 Film

 The Little Drummer Girl was made into a feature film by George Roy Hill in 1984.
 It starred Diane Keaton as Charlie, Yorgo Voyagis as Joseph and Klaus Kinski as Kurtz.
 The film changes Charlie from an English woman in her 20s to an American in her 30s.
 The film was released on DVD in 2006.

 Television

 A BBC/AMC serial adaptation was directed by Park Chan-wook, starring Florence Pugh, Alexander Skarsgård, and Michael Shannon.
 It also stars Clare Holman, Kate Sumpter, Charles Dance, Simona Brown, Michael Moshonov, Amir Khoury, and Max Irons.
 The series debuted in November 2018.